 Tortuga Outbreaker Laptop Backpack Review: Final Thoughts

 As you have probably gathered by now, I am a fan of Tortuga backpacks… but unfortunately, now it’s time to come to the end of the epic adventure that has been this laptop backpack review!

-I would have liked to see a hipbelt (and hipbelt pockets) and prehaps a few secret stash pockets, but these weaknessess are small potatoes when looking at the bigger picture.
+I would have liked to see a hipbelt (and hipbelt pockets) and perhaps a few secret stash pockets, but these weaknesses are small potatoes when looking at the bigger picture.

-This backpack ticks all of the imortant boxes:
+The Tortuga Outbreaker daypack ticks all of the important boxes:

 - Reasonably Priced.

-Since the Outbreaker line comes in bigger sizes as well (35 and 45 liter) you really do have the option to go with the right pack size for your personal travel needs.
+Since the Tortuga Outbreaker daypack line comes in bigger sizes as well (35 and 45 liter) you really do have the option to go with the right pack size for your personal travel needs.